Praqma/GodotDevOps/docs/BlogPost.md

 ### Continuous integration <a name="continuous-integration"></a>

-Our first workflow was one to build and test our newest changes.
+Our first workflow was one to build and test our latest changes.
 It lives in the [.github/workflows/build.yml](https://github.com/Praqma/GodotDevOps/blob/main/.github/workflows/build.yml) file.

 #### Trigger